exercism/javascript/concepts/classes/about.md

 JavaScript on the other hand did not have classes at all before they were added to the language specification in 2015.
 And even though a `class` keyword is available nowadays, JavaScript is still a _prototype-based_ language.

-To understand what that means and how JavaScript actually works, we will go back to the time without classes.
+To understand what that means and how JavaScript actually works, we will go back to the time when there were no classes.

 ## Prototype Syntax

-In OOP, you want to create objects from "templates" so that they include certain data and functionality.
-The data (keys in the object) are called _fields_ in the OOP context, the functionality (functions in the object) are called _methods_.
+In OOP, you want to create objects from "templates" (_classes_) so that they include certain data and functionality.
+The data properties are called _fields_ in the OOP context, the function properties are called _methods_.

+Note that in JavaScript, a "method" is not a special entity, it is a key in an object that has a function as a value.

 ### Constructor Function

-In JavaScript, the template is facilitated by a regular function.
-Used in this context, it is called a _constructor function_ and the function name should start with a capital letter.
+In JavaScript, the template (class) is facilitated by a regular function.
+Used in this context, it is called a _constructor function_ and the convention is that the function name should start with a capital letter.
 Instances (objects) are derived from the template using the `new` keyword when invoking the constructor function.

 ```javascript
 function Car() {